Christian Yelich Player Props: Brewers vs. Tigers

-Christian Yelich -- with a slugging percentage of .500 in his past 10 games, including four extra-base hits -- will be in action for the Milwaukee Brewers against the Detroit Tigers, with Spencer Turnbull on the mound, on April 25 at 7:40 PM ET.
+Christian Yelich -- 0-for-4 with an RBI in his most recent game -- will be in action for the Milwaukee Brewers versus the Detroit Tigers, with Michael Lorenzen on the hill, on April 26 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Tigers.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Tigers.

 Christian Yelich Game Info & Props vs. the Tigers